Corporate Governance

 Basic Views

-The Company has adopted a Corporate Auditors system, with a corporate governance structure based on that of a Company with a Board of Corporate Auditors.
-The Board of Corporate Auditors consists of four Corporate Auditors, of whom three are Outside Corporate Auditors.
+The Company has adopted a Board of Corporate Auditors system, which is based on the institutional system under the Company with an Audit and Supervisory Board format.
+The Board of Corporate Auditors consists of four corporate auditors, of whom two are outside corporate auditors.
 They actively attend not only meetings of the Board of Directors but also other important meetings concerning business execution, as part of a structure the Company considers effective for continuously auditing the status of business execution.

 Corporate Governance Code